-Levelled Literacy Intervention (LLI)
+Levelled Literacy Intervention (LLI)/Phonics

 LLI is an intensive, small group, supplementary literacy intervention for students who find reading difficult.
 The goal of LLI is to increase the literacy achievement of students who are not achieving grade-level expectations in reading.
-All students below DE SEA in Years 7-9 attend 3, 30 minute sessions of LLI each week.
+All students below DE SEA in Years 7-8 attend 2, 45 minute sessions and some select Year 9 students attend 1, 45 minute session for added support of LLI each week.
 Students work in small groups of 4/5 students on a variety of literacy activities to support them in becoming more balanced readers, developing their decoding, fluency, phrasing and comprehension skills.